mre/srcco.de/posts/pequod-single-node-cluster-as-vagrant-box.rst

 ..
 TEASER_END

 To run the single-node trial cluster, Vagrant needs to be installed first.
-Download the latest version for your OS from the `Vagrant download site`_.
+Download the latest version for your OS from the `Vagrant download site`_ (make sure you run Vagrant version 1.6 or higher).
 You also need a recent version of VirtualBox_ installed.

 Starting the Pequod Single-Node Cluster